fixie-ai/fixie-sdk-js/docs/agent-quickstart.md

 Congrats!
 You've just created your first Fixie Agent!

-See [Agent Protocol](agent-protocol.md) for details on how to implement an Agent directly in a language other than Python, as well as [Agent API](api-agents.md) for details on the Agent Python API.
+See [Agent Protocol](agent-protocol.md) for details on how to implement an Agent directly in a language other than Python, as well as [Agent API](agents.md) for details on the complete Fixie Agent API.